arianitu/postgres-statefulset/config/README.md

 `}`

-where the 2 Ip Addresses must match your master-node address.
+where the Ip Address must match your master-node address.
 (Use `multipass list` on the host)

 Then: